 10 Best Masters in Supply Chain Management

-According to the 2023 QS Masters in Supply Chain Management ranking, MIT’s Centre for Transportation and Logistics has the world's top program for the third year running.
+According to the 2024 QS Masters in Supply Chain Management ranking, MIT’s Centre for Transportation and...

-The school’s Master in Global Supply Chain Management places first for key criteria including Thought Leadership, Alumni Outcome, and Employability, which indicates the percentage of students employed six-months post-graduation.
-The b-school comes second in the rankings for Value for Money just behind Purdue University Krannert School of Management.
+The school’s Master in Global Supply Chain Management places first for key criteria including Thought Leadership, Alumni Outcomes, Value for Money, and Employability, which indicates the percentage of students employed six-months post-graduation.

 MIT students work directly with researchers and industry experts on complex and challenging problems.
 The program's success owes largely to its emphasis on putting theory into practice using real-life examples.

-USC Marshall School of Business ranks in fifth place.
-The USC program is uniquely flexible, designed around your academic and professional goals and can be completed either on-campus or as an online Master's.
+Dropping from fifth to sixth place is the University of Southern California Marshall School of Business.
+However, the school ranks particularly highly in Alumni Outcomes this year, coming second only to MIT.
+The USC Marshall program is uniquely flexible, designed around students’ academic and professional goals and can be completed either on-campus or as an online Master's.

-Unusually for Masters rankings, US schools represent 50% of the 10 best supply chain management schools.
-European business schools often dominate business masters rankings, like the Master in Marketing or Master in Finance.
+Unusually for Masters rankings, US schools represent 40% of the 10 best supply chain management schools.
+European business schools often dominate business masters rankings, including the Master in Marketing or Master in Finance.

 Best Supply Chain Management Schools For A Master's